rofl0r/endianness.h/README.md

 If you notice an issue on a platform you're using, feel free to open a PR or issue on the Github repository https://github.com/rofl0r/endianness.h .

+# Appendix A: Methodology used to detect endianness

+The header first tries to use the macro `__BYTE_ORDER__` which is built into all GCC versions >= 4.6 and all clang versions >= 3.1.
+Recent ICC versions also support it.
+As GCC 4.6.0 was released in 2011, this should already cover the vast majority of available toolchains for UNIX platforms and other platforms targetted by GCC/Clang, such as mingw.

+If that fails, a number of CPU-specific macros is tested.
+The list was assembled carefully by looking at built-in macros for compilers targeting all platforms supported by musl libc (which includes e.g.
+`powerpc`, `mips`, `arm`, `aarch64`, `microblaze` and many others), but also by looking at predefined macros for compilers like MSVC and others.
+For architectures that support both little and big endian configuration, we only test for them when a macro to detect the subarch, e.g. `mipsel` exists, in order to not produce wrong results.
+Older compilers targeting one such architecture, `avr`, don't provide a macro that could be used to determine the endianness, and even though 99% of users use avr in little-endian configuration, we do not hardcode that avr equals little endian.

+If even this does not yield detection, we next try to open the header `endian.h` which is unfortunately not standardized and available in different locations in different Operating Systems.
+Here we use a list of OS detection macros to derive the correct location of endian.h and then use the macros it provides.
+Note that getting at this point requires that either a really old or a really exotic compiler is used, and that one targetting a really exotic architecture.
+If even this pass fails, we're dealing with an exotic compiler, an exotic architecture, and an exotic OS - most likely a bare-metal toolchain for embedded development.